Queen Elizabeth 2: Early career

 Queen Elizabeth 2s maiden voyage, from Southampton to New York, commenced on 2 May 1969, taking 4 days, 16 hours, and 35 minutes, at an average speed of 28.02 knots.
 Upon her arrival to New York Harbour, she was greeted by two Royal Air Force Harrier jets that hovered on each side of the ship.
 The Harriers were in New York City at the time competing in the Daily Mail Trans-Atlantic Air Race.

+In the early 1970s, she was used to smuggle weapons by the Provisional Irish Republican Army.